LASIK Eye Surgery in the Quad Cities

 Am I A LASIK Candidate?

-The best way to find out if you are a good candidate for LASIK is to visit us for a free consultation.
+The best way to find out if you are a good candidate for LASIK is to schedule a free consultation.
 You should also meet these qualifications:

 Take our LASIK self-test.